-NOTICE: Do not use the shift lever when the engine is not running.
+NOTICE: Do not use the shift levers when the engines are not running.
 Do not shift too quickly from FORWARD to REVERSE.
 Damage to the engine and transmission can result.
 When shifting from FORWARD to REVERSE, pause in the NEUTRAL position until the engine is at idle speed and the boat has slowed.
 When shifting from NEUTRAL to FORWARD or REVERSE, shift briskly and decisively.